morfyum/white-hat/nmap/howto.md

 ```

 ```
 # SWITCHES:	TARGET		DESCRIPTION
   -O		only 1		-> OS Detection
-	-A		only 1		-> Enable OS detection, version detection, script scanning, and traceroute -p 		more		-> Scan specific ports on 1 or more host: nmap -sT -p 80,443 192.168.99.195/24 -p-		1 or more	-> Scan all port on targert
+  -A		only 1		-> Enable OS detection, version detection, script scanning, and traceroute -p 		more		-> Scan specific ports on 1 or more host: nmap -sT -p 80,443 192.168.99.195/24 -p		1 or more	-> Scan all port on targert
   -s
   -S		1 or more	-> Spoof source address (Firewall/ids Evasion and Spoofing) -T		more		-> Set timing template (highter is faster): T0,T1,...T5 -v		1 or more	-> Increase verbosity levele ( use -vv or more for greater effect) -P
   -n		?		-> No DNS resolutin (Tells Nmap to never do reverse DNS)
 ```

 ## Related tools